 At a landscape scale, the logging that created the plantations fragmented mature forest stands.
 Prior to the 1940s, the forests in the project area were relatively uniform mature forest but became fragmented by clearcuts as plantations were established.
-This likely benefitted more than 150 native wildlife species that use early-seral vegetation including deer and elk but likely harmed species such as spotted owls that require large blocks of contiguous mature habitat.
+This likely benefited certain species such as elk because of the temporary levels of forage created but likely harmed species such as spotted owls that require large blocks of contiguous mature habitat.

 In the past, thinning focused primarily on tree growth and productivity and resulted in continued uniformity.
 The proposed action however involves variable-density thinning with skips and gaps to provide for greater species diversity.
 Thinning that incorporates these features can change a uniform plantation into one with more variable vertical and horizontal structure and greater species diversity.
 These changes would be beneficial to a wide range of plants and animals.
-There would be a temporary increase in forage for deer and elk and temporary habitat for early-seral dependent species.
+There would be a temporary increase in forage for deer and elk.
 As the stands continue to grow they would acquire the characteristics of old-growth forests sooner than if left untreated.
 The fragmented nature of the landscape would become less evident as plantations blend in with surrounding mature forest stands.
 This is particularly important in LSRs and riparian reserves to restore them to the desired conditions for the key species that rely on unfragmented mature forest conditions.